simdjson/simdjson/doc/basics.md

 needlessly reallocate memory, an expensive process.
 It is also possible to avoid entirely memory allocations during parsing when using simdjson.
 [See our performance notes for details](performance.md).

+If you need to have several documents active at once, you should have several parser instances.

 C++11 Support and string_view
 -------------